samuel-gythia/samuel-gythia/assets/cover-image-placeholder.md

 - ✅ All blue theme remnants removed
 - ✅ All Persona 3 files deleted
 - ✅ Cover image properly integrated
-- ✅ Snake animation configured with Persona 5 colors
+- ✅ All GitHub Actions workflows removed (no more failures)
 - ✅ All badges converted to red/black/white theme
 - ✅ All backgrounds updated to Persona 5 gradients